Get in touch

 However, PAS 68 and other impact test standards like IWA 14 can be confusing for the uninitiated.
 As a result, we decided to put together a handy guide to explain the impact test standard and its history.

 PAS 68 was originally drawn up in 2005, becoming the first British impact test specification.
 Recognised as one of the premier crash test specifications around the world, PAS 68 has played an integral role in shaping all the impact test standards that have followed.

-Since its original development, PAS 68 has gone through a number of versions, with 2013 being the most recent.
+Since its original development, PAS 68 has gone through several versions, with 2013 being the most recent.
 PAS 69, its sister standard is just as important, supporting PAS 68 in ensuring the effectiveness of the installation of high-security products.

-PAS 69 provides guidance on the installation of high-security products, as well as the considerations which need to be reviewed when selecting and installing an impact tested product.
+PAS 69 guides the installation of high-security products, as well as the considerations which need to be reviewed when selecting and installing an impact tested product.

 What does the PAS 68 rating mean?

 A common misconception we come across when fielding PAS 68 enquiries is that all rated products are the same.
-In fact, the PAS 68 rating covers a wide range of products that can vary depending on the level of security needed.
+The PAS 68 rating covers a wide range of products that can vary depending on the level of security needed.

 Factors such as the size of the attacking vehicle you need to stop and the speed it’s potentially travelling at, help decide which PAS 68 rated product is best suited to your needs.